sushant154/ValidStringFormat/README.md

 # ValidStringFormat
-This library make the given string is in valid format Testing of jenkin
+This library make the given string is in valid formats